 Why Burundi Is Kicking Out Aid Groups

-For 26 years, Handicap International has not only been providing crutches, prosthetics and wheelchairs to people with disabilities in Burundi.
-It has also been a leading advocate for people with disabilities in the country.
+For 26 years, Handicap International has not only been providing crutches, prosthetics and wheelchairs to people with disabilities in Burundi, it has also been a leading advocate for people with disabilities in the country.
 Much of its work has focused on helping people get physical therapy, accessible housing and jobs.

 But all of that is over now.

 HI has been ordered by the government to stop its work in Burundi in a dispute over ethnic quotas.
 The government is requiring all foreign aid groups to commit to having 60 percent of their local employees be Hutus and 40 percent Tutsis – the quota for government agencies.
 The government is also demanding that foreign charities provide staff lists specifically identifying employees by their ethnicity.
-Rather than comply Handicap International (which just recently changed its name to Humanity & Inclusion) is laying off all 105 of its local employees, shutting down its operations and pulling out of the central African nation.
+Rather than comply, Handicap International (which just recently changed its name to Humanity & Inclusion) is laying off all 105 of its local employees, shutting down its operations and pulling out of the central African nation.

-Two other organizations-- human rights group Avocats Sans Frontières and a Belgian NGO called RCN Justice & Démocratie — have announced that they're also departing over the new requirements.
+Two other organizations — human rights group Avocats Sans Frontières and a Belgian NGO called RCN Justice & Démocratie — have announced that they're also departing over the new requirements.

-The operation of dozens of other international aid groups remains suspended in a country where three quarters of the population live in poverty.
+The operation of dozens of other international aid groups remains suspended in a country where three-quarters of the population lives in poverty.

-The government initiative began on September 27, when the head of Burundi's National Security Council, General Silas Ntigurirwa, went on national television and said that foreign aid agencies were operating illegally in Burundi.
+The government initiative began on Sept.
+27, when the head of Burundi's National Security Council, Gen. Silas Ntigurirwa, went on national television and said that foreign aid agencies were operating illegally in Burundi.
 "The National Security Council has decided to suspend all activities of these NGOs for a period of three months dating from October 1 to allow the institutions in charge of them to verify their compliance with the laws and rules in place," the general declared.

 Burundi is adjacent to Rwanda.
 Like its neighbor, it has a population that's predominantly Hutu with a smaller Tutsi minority.
 The country fought a violent civil war from 1993 to 2005 that was intertwined with the Rwandan genocide and had ethnic tensions at its roots.

-Last fall roughly 130 foreign aid groups were ordered to suspend their operations and re-apply for permission to operate in the country.
-According to the government as of January 1, 84 agencies had done so.
+Last fall roughly 130 foreign aid groups were ordered to suspend their operations and reapply for permission to operate in the country.
+According to the government, 84 agencies had done so as of Jan.
+1.

 Other charities that refused to go along with the new rules regarding ethnic quotas were told they were not allowed to work in the country in any way.
 "We were clearly told that if we do not share the ethnic origin of all our employees then we are not allowed to start again our operations," says Dominique Delvigne, who oversees HI's operations in Burundi as the group's geographic director for the African Great Lakes region.